mleiwe/DataSciencePortfolio/CancerDetection/README.md

-# Ml-ZoomCamp_CancerMidTerm
- ML ZoomCamp midterm project.
-The aim is to create a ML solution to a problem of your choosing.

 # Introduction
  Tumours are abnormal growths in the body.
 While not pleasant there are different risks associated with the different types.